patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 It's worth pointing out here that the Fourier transform of a delta function is just $1$, so if the nucleus was indeed a point charge at the center, we would arrive at the same cross-section for a point-like target as before.
 ```

-Based on our reasoning that the nucleus has some underyling distribution of charge the simplest model we could come up with would be a so called **Top-Hat Distribution**.
+Based on our reasoning that the nucleus has some underlying distribution of charge the simplest model we could come up with would be a so called **Top-Hat Distribution**.
 That is, constant uniform density, falling to zero at the "edge" of the nucleus.
 Importantly what was actually found during the early electron scattering experiments was that at higher values of $\bf q$ we start to see bumps or ridges in our measurements of the cross-section as shown below.

 :::{figure-md} e-scattering-charge
 <img src='image-102.png' width="70%" alt="Saxon Woods Form">